Tornado outbreak sequence of April 28 – May 2, 1953: Millerville–Ashland, Alabama

-Idlewild–Niota, Tennessee
+Decatur, Tennessee

 A squall line produced an 18 mi long path of straight-line winds in Meigs and McMinn Counties, causing widespread damage.
 As the squall line passed through Decatur, this violent F4 tornado developed within it over the Decatur Ridge just east of Decatur and caused major damage as it moved northeastward through the No Pone Valley, affecting the communities of Idlewild and Niota.
 205 structures were hit by the tornado with three homes and 55 farm buildings being destroyed, including a well built two-story home that was obliterated with debris scattered up to 1/2 mi away.
 A total of 58 other homes and 89 farm buildings were damaged as well.
 The tornado crossed over Brickell Ridge east-southeast of Walnut Grove and dissipated near Niota.

 Three of the four fatalities from the tornado were in one family and eight other people were injured, with losses totaling $250,000.
 According to Grazulis, the fourth death may have been unrelated to the tornado when a plane crashed because of the storm.